nitishvijai/nitishvijai/README.md

 ### I'm currently...

-- 🏫 a recent graduate of the University of Michigan College of Engineering (go blue!)
+- ⚒ an associate software engineer at Capital One working on Cyber DevSecOps engineering
-- ⚒ an incoming associate software engineer at Capital One
+- 🏫 an April '23 graduate of the University of Michigan College of Engineering (go blue!)
 - ❤ enjoying life at every twist and turn
 - 💬 ask me about tech, Tamil music/movies/dance, traveling, running, and lifting (please suggest some new recipes while you're at it too, thanks!) :)